Office of Inspector General

-The hearing officer is an impartial, independent person that has not been involved in the action under appeal, and who does not have any personal interest in the outcome of the matter.
-The hearing officer will attempt to determine the truth, and understand and fairly evaluate the position of each party.
-In doing so, he or she may ask questions of any party or witness at the hearing.
+The hearing officer is an impartial, independent person who has not been involved in the action under appeal, and who does not have any personal interest in the outcome of the matter.
+The hearing officer will attempt to determine the truth and to understand and fairly evaluate the position of each party.
+In doing so, the hearing officer may ask questions of any party or witness at the hearing.

 Will I be able to submit information after the hearing?

-In some cases, the hearing officer may ask for or permit any of the parties to submit additional documents after the hearing.
-If you want to submit additional information for the hearing officer to consider, you must tell the hearing officer before the close of the record.
-The hearing officer will establish a time period to submit the proposed order.
+In some cases, the hearing officer may ask for or allow the parties to submit additional documents after the hearing.
+If you want to submit additional information for the hearing officer to consider, you must tell the hearing officer before the record is closed.
+The hearing officer will establish a deadline to submit any additional evidence.

 When will I receive the hearing officer’s decision?

-If the final decision is not in your favor, you may appeal to an appropriate District Court of Appeal within 30 days of the date of the Final Order.
+If the final decision is not in your favor, you may appeal to the appropriate District Court of Appeals within 30 days of the date of the Final Order.
 The Florida Rules of Appellate Procedure provide the procedures for filing the appeal.
 You may also want to contact the court for assistance with its requirements.
-The Department (or the agency involved) does not have a right to appeal a decision.
+Department (or the Agency involved) does not have a right to appeal a decision.

 What if I decide not to proceed with my hearing?

-If you decide, at any time, that you do not want to proceed with your hearing, you must contact the Appeal Hearings Section and follow up in writing that you are withdrawing the request for hearing.
-Once your written withdrawal request is received by the Appeal Hearings Section, the hearing officer will close your hearing file as withdrawn and the agency action will become final and binding.
+If you decide, at any time, that you do not want to proceed with your hearing, you must contact the Appeal Hearings Section and follow up in writing that you are withdrawing your request for hearing.
+Once your written withdrawal is received by the Appeal Hearings Section, the hearing officer will close your appeal as withdrawn and the Department/Agency action will become final and binding.

 What will happen if I do not appear at the hearing?

-If you do not appear at the scheduled hearing and wish for your hearing to be rescheduled, you must call the hearing officer immediately to explain why.
-If you do not contact the hearing officer, the hearing officer will close your appeal as abandoned and no further action will be taken on your hearing request.
+If you do not appear at the scheduled hearing and wish for your hearing to be rescheduled, you must call the Appeal Hearings Section immediately to explain why.
+If you do not contact the office within five business days, the hearing officer will close your appeal as abandoned and no further action will be taken on your hearing request.

 If an emergency arises on or before your hearing date and you will be late for the hearing, you should attempt to telephone the Appeal Hearings Section and explain the situation.